tttapa/py-build-cmake/README.md

 have a look at [`examples/minimal-program`](https://github.com/tttapa/py-build-cmake/tree/main/examples/minimal-program).
 See the [`examples`](https://github.com/tttapa/py-build-cmake/tree/main/examples) folder for a full list of examples.

+A full example that uses the Conan package manager for C++ dependencies, and that uses GitHub Actions to deploy the Wheel packages built by py-build-cmake to PyPI can be found in [tttapa/py-build-cmake-example](https://github.com/tttapa/py-build-cmake-example).

 ## Projects using py-build-cmake

 If you need more examples, you can look at the following projects using